Table of Contents

 John is the English form of Iohannes, and the Latin form of the Greek name Ιωαννης (Ioannes).
 It is derived from the Hebrew name יוֹחָנָן (Yochanan) meaning “YAHWEH is gracious.”
-Among Palestinian Jews, the name was one of the most popular, even at the time of Jesus where we see several John’s in the Bible
+Among Palestinian Jews, the name was one of the most popular, even at the time of Jesus where we see several individuals by the name John in the Bible

 The New Testament mentions five different Johns:

-- John, son of Zebedee was one of the Twelve Apostles, along with his brother James.
+- John, son of Zebedee.
+He was one of the Twelve Apostles, along with his brother James.
 He is mentioned frequently in the Synoptic Gospels, but always (with a lone exception) in company with his brother James or with Peter or often with both (Matthew 4:21).

 - This John was the father of the Apostles Simon Peter and Andrew.
 He was known as Jonah (John 21:15).

 - This John was the nephew of Barnabas and was also called John Mark (Acts 12:12).